-- Sunk cost: A cost that has already been incurred and cannot be recovered. - Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.
+Sunk cost is a cost that has already been incurred and cannot be recovered; it is irrelevant for future and present economic decisions.

+Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.

-Comparative Advantage, Specialization, and Exchange USE POWERPOINT SLIDES 5-6 FOR THE FOLLOWING SECTION
+COMPARATIVE ADVANTAGE, SPECIALIZATION, AND EXCHANGE USE POWERPOINT SLIDES 6-7 FOR THE FOLLOWING SECTION